KomodoPlatform/komodo-defi-sdk-flutter/README.md

 # Komodo Defi Framework SDK for Flutter

 This is a series of Flutter packages for integrating the [Komodo DeFi Framework](https://komodoplatform.com/en/komodo-defi-framework.html) into Flutter applications.
-This enhances devex by providing an intuitive abstraction layer and handling all binary/media file fetching, reducing what previously would have taken weeks/months to understand the API and build a Flutter dApp with KDF integration into a few days.
+This enhances devex by providing an intuitive abstraction layer and handling all binary/media file fetching, reducing what previously would have taken months to understand the API and build a Flutter dApp with KDF integration into a few days.

-See the Komodo DeFi Framework source repository at [KomodoPlatform/komodo-defi-framework](https://github.com/KomodoPlatform/komodo-defi-framework) and view the demo site (source in [example](.example)) project at [https://komodo-playground.web.app](https://komodo-playground.web.app).
+See the Komodo DeFi Framework (API) source repository at [KomodoPlatform/komodo-defi-framework](https://github.com/KomodoPlatform/komodo-defi-framework) and view the demo site (source in [example](./example)) project at [https://komodo-playground.web.app](https://komodo-playground.web.app).

+The recommended entry point ([komodo_defi_sdk](/packages/komodo_defi_sdk/README.md)) is a high-level opinionated library that provides a simple way to build cross-platform Komodo Defi Framework applications (primarily focused on wallets).
+This repository consists of multiple other child packages in the [packages](./packages) folder, which is orchestrated by the [komodo_defi_sdk](/packages/komodo_defi_sdk/README.md) package.

+Note: Most of this README focuses on the lower-level `komodo-defi-framework` package and still needs to be updated to focus on the primary package, `komodo_defi_sdk`.

 This project supports building for macOS (more native platforms coming soon) and the web.
 KDF can either be run as a local Rust binary or you can connect to a remote instance.
 1-Click setup for DigitalOcean and AWS deployment is in progress.

-The primary entry point ([komodo_defi_sdk](/packages/komodo_defi_sdk/README.md)) is a high-level opinionated library that provides a simple way to build cross-platform Komodo Defi Framework applications (primarily focused on wallets).
-This repository consists of multiple other child packages in the [packages](.packages) folder, which is orchestrated by the [komodo_defi_sdk](/packages/komodo_defi_sdk/README.md) package.

 Use the [komodo_defi_framework](packages/komodo_defi_sdk) package for an unopinionated implementation that gives access to the underlying KDF methods.